2008 Ford Fusion

-The 2007 Ford Fusion is an excellent choice among midsize sedans and should not be overlooked.
-The Fusion was introduced as an all-new vehicle for 2006 and it's a superb car.
-It handles well, looks purposeful, it's comfortable, and it delivers good value.
+The 2008 Ford Fusion is an excellent choice among midsize sedans and should not be overlooked.
+It offers a comfortable ride, purposeful looks, capable handling and good value.

-The Fusion offers a choice of V6 and four-cylinder engines.
-The four-cylinder offers a five-speed automatic, an impressive feature that offers smoother, more fuel-efficient operation.
-And the V6 comes with a six-speed automatic, a feature associated with top-end luxury cars.
-A five-speed manual gearbox is available with the four-cylinder engine.
+The Fusion is available with a choice of V6 and four-cylinder engines.
+The four-cylinder comes with a five-speed manual or five-speed automatic transmission.
+The V6 comes with a six-speed automatic, a feature associated with top-end luxury cars.
+Both engines provide adequate power and fuel economy though they are outperformed by the engines offered by several competitors.

-The cabin is comfortable and well designed with controls are intuitive and easy to operate.
-The center dash is not spectacularly beautiful, and the interior looks classier in the lighter colors.
+The cabin is comfortable and well designed with controls that are intuitive and easy to operate.
+The center dash is not beautiful, however, and the interior looks classier in the lighter colors.

-Crisp lines, big headlamps and a bold, chrome grille give the Fusion a distinctive appearance that we find attractive.
+Crisp lines, big headlights and a bold, chrome grille give the Fusion a distinctive appearance that we find attractive.

 Walk AroundThe Ford Fusion has presence, unusual among midsize sedans that tend to blend in to the scenery.
 Some people, including us, like the aggressive, angular look of the Fusion, some don't.
-One thing we can add to that is that polarizing designs are often more successful than bland designs that neither offend nor excite anyone.
+We'd like to note that polarizing designs are often more successful than bland designs that neither offend nor excite anyone.
 In short, we think this is a good-looking car.

 The styling features large headlights and a bold grille.
-Three thick chrome bars across the grille also make the car look more upmarket than its pricing might suggest.
+Three thick chrome bars across the grille have a razor-like appearance and make the car look more upmarket than its pricing might suggest.
 The front bumper almost disappears as there are two chrome strips below it that match the ones on the grille.

 When the Fusion was first introduced, Ford executives said its three-bar horizontal grille would become the signature styling cue for Ford cars.
-Since then it has been seen on concept vehicles, as well as the new Edge crossover vehicle and will show up on the new Focus.
+Since then it has been seen on concept vehicles, as well as the Edge crossover vehicle and the new Taurus and newly restyled Focus.
 This distinctive grille catches your eye on the road, distinguishing the Fusion from other mid-size sedans.

-The design of the Fusion features a wide track, which makes it stand out on the freeway when viewed from behind.
+The Fusion features a wide track, which makes it stand out on the freeway when viewed from behind.
 A high trunk line and large triangular taillight clusters with chrome trim give the rear end a classy look.

 The overall effect is pleasing.
 The chrome on the car contrasts nicely with the body work, especially on dark-colored models or red.
 Gaps between body panels seem a bit larger than those on some of the other cars in the class.